dandi/handbook/docs/13_upload.md

             nwbinspector <source_folder> --config dandi --report-file-path <report_location>.txt

-    1. Once your files are confirmed to adhere to the Best Practices, perform an official validation of the NWB files by running: `dandi validate --ignore DANDI.NO_DANDISET_FOUND <source_folder>`.
+    1. Once your files are confirmed to adhere to the Best Practices, perform an official validation of the NWB files by running:

+            dandi validate --ignore DANDI.NO_DANDISET_FOUND <source_folder>

-        **If you are having trouble with validation, make sure the conversions were run with the most recent version of `dandi`, `PyNWB` and `MatNWB`.**
+        - If you are having trouble with validation, make sure the conversions were run with the most recent version of `dandi`, `PyNWB` and `MatNWB`.**

     1. Now, prepare and fully validate again within the Dandiset folder used for upload: